Welcome to the Art Section!

 The difficulty of creating the submitted piece is also another important factor when dealing with the CG artforms.
 For something such as banners, there’s only so much that is typically created organically, the rest being a case of correctly layering and arranging stock images.
 Keep this potential difference in difficulty in mind when curating these works.

 Critiquing a piece is where your personal artistic knowledge is important, as there is no standard criteria across all art forms.
 We expect you to have a thorough understanding of the important aspects of any art form you are evaluating.
 We understand that you may not have a grasp over every art form.
 If you don’t feel confident evaluating a particular art form, don’t evaluate it.
 You may even be told to only evaluate certain art forms when given your Curator License.

-For each evaluation, we expect to see accompanying your score a list of reasons that you, personally, came to award that score.
+For each evaluation, we expect to see accompanying your rank a list of reasons that you, personally, came to award that rank.
 In evaluating a drawing, you could discuss any number of factors including colour, line, linestroke, detail, shape, size, lighting, shading, shadows, perspective and many more.
 There are also key factors that do spread across all art forms, such as ensuring the Pokemon is anatomically correct, the meaning/story depicted is correctly featured or that the piece is correctly signed/proven.

 It should go without saying that no-one should be maliciously critical of any artwork.
 You should be providing constructive criticism.
 Even the worst MS Paint pieces should be treated with a respectful suggestion that they improve.
 Curations should include both what you liked and what could be improved on.